ImpLaughs/Apeiron-Digital-Garden/src/site/notes/Divine Beings/Prime Deities/The Prime Deities.md

 ---

 # The Prime Deities
-	"The Twelve Divine stood fast against The Betrayers.
+	"The Prime stood fast against The Titans of Elements.
 Without their intervention and protection, we would be but specks upon the face of stardust.
 Glory to the Morninglord and His Court!" - Sunrise Lord, High Priest of Lathander

 Click to return to [[Divine Beings/Divine Beings|Divine Beings home.]]

+The Prime Deities are the Creator dieties who chose to stay and help Apeiron fight back against [[Primordial Titans|The Primordial Titans]] during the Umbral Era. [[Divine Beings/Prime Deities/Individual/Wee Jas|The Ruby Sorceress]] is also typically grouped with the Prime Deities, despite not being a Creator.

 [[Divine Beings/Prime Deities/Individual/Beory|Beory]] (bay-Oh-ree), The Oerth Mother
 	- *Domain*: Nature, Earth, Water